 Add in the fact of an unusually warm March day.
 Which meant the foothills and the high country would be a sloppy mess.

-A perfect day to spend some time with the a past partner and take it easy.
+A perfect day to spend some time with the someone and take it easy.

 The chosen place was the Rocky Mountain Arsenal National Wildlife Refuge.